 Elizabeth Youngblood is a Senior Project Manager at the Massachusetts Clean Energy Center (MassCEC), which is dedicated to accelerating the success of clean energy technologies, companies and projects —while creating high-quality jobs and long-term economic growth in Massachusetts.
 Elizabeth is responsible for driving consumer education and adoption programs at the MassCEC, including the Solarize Massachusetts and Mass Solar Connect programs, and has been advancing solar PV projects for public, commercial, and residential customers since 2009.
 Elizabeth holds a B.A. in International Relations from Mount Holyoke College, and a Masters of Environmental Management from the Harvard Extension School.

-In addition to the advisory committee members, the National Renewable Energy Laboratory’s Finance Team, the law firm of Keyes, Fox & Wiedman, and PaulosAnalysis are partnering with CESA on this project.
+In addition to the advisory committee members, the National Renewable Energy Laboratory’s Finance Team, the law firm of Keyes & Fox, and PaulosAnalysis partnered with CESA on this project.